-After Trump's Election, A Non-Practicing Muslim Returns To Prayer
+After Trump's Election, A Nonpracticing Muslim Returns To Prayer

 I don't believe in hell.
 I don't believe in being condemned.
 I don't see myself as an infidel, but I do see myself as unmoored.
 I have this feeling of not being connected to my bones.

 When I needed it most, I reached for the words of the faith that I was raised with: that the universe is unified by a force of compassion.
-And, I looked everywhere in the attic of my mind to find those words.
-Looking further and further back into memories of practicing prayer with my father before my preteen cool set in and before years of being the "pork-eating, alcohol drinking," kind of Muslim had left me untethered.
+And I looked everywhere in the attic of my mind to find those words.
+Looking further and further back into memories of practicing prayer with my father before my preteen cool set in, and before years of being the "pork-eating, alcohol-drinking," kind of Muslim had left me untethered.
 I closed my eyes, desperate to remember those words of comfort, and they weren't there.

 When I heard that Donald Trump was our next president, it was the first time in my life that I understood what prayer was for.